Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Why Shoal Creek Still Attracts Luxury Buyers

-Many buyers also value access to Plano Independent School District, nearby private school options, parks, shopping, dining, golf, and major North Dallas employment corridors.
+Many buyers also value access to nearby parks, shopping, dining, golf, private school options, and major North Dallas employment corridors.

 That lifestyle appeal is a major advantage, but the home still needs the right pricing, preparation, presentation, and exposure.